 How to Know Where to Cut

-Though this wall vary from guitar to guitar, I can impart a little wisdom passed down to me by my old guitar tutor back in high school.
+Though this will vary from guitar to guitar, I can impart a little wisdom passed down to me by my old guitar tutor back in high school.

 I have used this little trick every time I tune a guitar, and have been able to do so without fail.
-If you do not own a Fender guitar, then chances are you can also translate this simple logic to other types of headstock and machine head.
+If you do not own a Fender guitar, then chances are you can also translate this simple logic to other types of the headstock and machine heads.

-Now you know why forethought and planning is so important, though, so as to avoid these moments of angst in future, when you need guitar string cutters the most.
+Now you know why forethought and planning are so important, though, so as to avoid these moments of angst in the future, when you need guitar string cutters the most.

 FAQs Cutting Guitar Strings

 The best bet for cutting guitar strings is to use a pair of string cutters, though you can just as easily use something else you might have lying around that you surmise can do the job.
-The first port of call would be something like nail clippers or pliers, cutters that are specifically designed for heavier duty cutting.
-Scissors, as a last resort, can do the trick, though ought to be avoided if it can be helped.
+The first port of call would be something like nail clippers or pliers, cutters that are specifically designed for heavier-duty cutting.
+Scissors, as a last resort, can do the trick, though they ought to be avoided if they can be helped.

-The best bet for shortening guitar strings so that they fit the guitar’s scale length is to cut them into length using a pair of string cutters, though you can just as easily use something else you might have lying around that you surmise can do the job.
-The first port of call would be something like nail clippers or pliers, cutters that are specifically designed for heavier duty cutting.
-Scissors, as a last resort, can do the trick, though ought to be avoided if it can be helped, lest you do some damage to your utensils.
+The best bet for shortening guitar strings to fit the guitar’s scale length is to cut them into length using a pair of string cutters, though you can just as easily use something else you might have lying around that you surmise can do the job.
+The first port of call would be something like nail clippers or pliers, cutters that are specifically designed for heavier-duty cutting.
+Scissors, as a last resort, can do the trick, though they ought to be avoided if they can be helped, lest you do some damage to your utensils.